Reeves, Tshiebwe lead Kentucky over No. 5 Tennessee 63-56

 Kentucky’s effort came on the heels of a disappointing loss to South Carolina earlier in the week.

+“I haven’t lost faith in any of these guys,” he said.
+“I’ve got a good team.
+(Friday night), I collected all the (players’ cell) phones and iPads and everything else.”

-C.J.
-Fredrick scored eight in a row and had 10 at the break for Kentucky.
-Vescovi, who tweaked his shooting (left) shoulder in a collision early in the game, had seven in the first half as Kentucky led, 33-26.
+CJ Fredrick scored eight in a row and had 10 of his 13 points in the first half as Kentucky led at the break, 33-26.

+Vescovi, who tweaked his shooting (left) shoulder in a collision early in the game, had seven in the first half for Tennessee.
+He finished with 13 points.

+“We had some uncontested looks at the rim,” Barnes said.
+“Point-blank layups — you’ve gotta make them.”

 POLL IMPLICATIONS